 This question requires candidates to frame their thinking about how a child care center should run in concrete terms.
 You'll learn how they approach working with children and parents, as well as what they deem gold standards in early ed professionals.

-A scenario question, such as, "How would you handle a child who frequently resists following instructions?" or "If you were concerned a child was being left out, what would do?"
+9. A child care scenario question, such as, "How would you handle a child who frequently resists following instructions?" or "If you were concerned a child was being left out, what would do?"

-A candidate's response to a scenario shows their philosophy in action.
+A candidate's response to a common child care scenario shows their early ed philosophy in action.
 Try using a scenario that you have encountered at your center before, as it will be easy to see if a candidate's instincts match yours.

 Child care interview questions are an opportunity

 Bringing in a new staff member to your child care center can be exciting and scary.
 You have the chance to add a positive addition to your staff, but finding them is a challenge.
-One of the best ways to separate the best employees for your child care center is through the interview process.
-Asking thoughtful questions that elicit thoughtful answers will allow you to determine who is the best candidate for your program and will raise your chances of hiring your next great staff member.
+One of the best ways to identify the best employees for your child care center is to ask great questions during the interview process.
+Asking strategic interview questions that elicit thoughtful answers will allow you to determine who is the best candidate for your program and will raise your chances of hiring your next great staff member.
 Taking a fresh eye to all of your child care forms, including your hiring paperwork, can only improve your operations.

 - Comprehensive Guide to Starting a Childcare Center